gitlabhq/omnibus-gitlab/doc/settings/redis.md

 ## Using an alternate local Redis instance

-Omnibus GitLab bundles Redis by default.
-If you wish to point the GitLab application at your own ***locally*** running Redis instance:
+Omnibus GitLab includes Redis by default.
+To direct the GitLab application to your own *locally* running Redis instance:

 1. Edit `/etc/gitlab/gitlab.rb`: